Approximation in $AC(\sigma)$: Definitions

-In this section we shall show that being in $\AC(\sigma)$ is determined by the behaviour of the function in a neighbourhood of each point.
-We shall say that a set $U$ is a \textit{compact neighbourhood} of a point $\vecx \in \sigma$ (with respect to $\sigma$) if there exists an open set $V$ containing $\vecx$ such that $U = \sigma \cap \overline{V}$.
+An important fact is the following result from \cite{DLS} that says that being absolutely continuous is a local property.
+We shall say that a set $U$ is a \textit{compact neighbourhood} of a point $\vecx \in \sigma$ (with respect to $\sigma$) if there exists an open neighbourhood $V\subseteq\mC$ of $x$ such that $U = \sigma \cap \overline{V}$.